marcomezzaro/postgres-backup-container/README.md

 ### Step 1.
 Pull the image
 ` docker pull rinormaloku/postgres-back-up `

 ### Step 2.
 Run and map to your drive (e.g. /d/backup)
 ` docker run -v /host/backup:/pg_backup rinormaloku/postgres-back-up `

+### Step 2.1.
+Dump options

+- You can set prefix for dump filename setting PREFIX env variable
+- You can exclude tables by pattern setting EXCLUDE  env variable

 ## Contributing and Modifying